 Michael Zuzga graduated from the Wayne State University School of Mortuary Science in 1997, and became a funeral director so that he could help families focus their attention on their emotions and grief, instead of the many details that go into planning a funeral.
 He takes pride in being a strong support and an expert for people when life has been turned upside down and no one knows what to do.
 Michael is professional, highly respected, and greatly honored when people place their most prized possession—in some cases a spouse, son, daughter, or parent into his care.

 Dominick Astorino has been a funeral director with Wujek-Calcaterra since 2004.
-He earned a B.S. in Biology from Bob Jones University (Greenville, SC) in 2002, and a B.S. in Mortuary Science from Wayne State University in 2003, where he served as class president; he was licensed to practice that same year.
+Nick earned a B.S. in Biology from Bob Jones University (Greenville, SC) in 2002, and a B.S. in Mortuary Science from Wayne State University in 2003, where he served as class president; he was licensed to practice that same year.
 Dominick is passionate about his career, and entered the profession because he believes in the value of funerals to society and individuals.
 He considers it an honor when families entrust him in their time of need, and lists the most rewarding part of his work as being able to exceed the expectations of a grieving family as they go through a difficult time.
-A proponent of education, he is a member of the Michigan Funeral Directors Association, the Michigan Embalmers Society, the American Society of Embalmers, and was named an honorary member of the British Institute of Embalmers after a paper he wrote was published in professional journals throughout the United Kingdom.
+A proponent of education, he is a member of the Michigan Funeral Directors Association, the Michigan Embalmers Society, the British Institute of Embalmers and the Academy of Professional Funeral Service Practice.
+Additionally, Dominick is on faculty at the Wayne State University School of Mortuary Science where he oversees the lecture and laboratory of the Restorative Art courses; his work in this specific field has also been highlighted by invitations to speak at professional conferences and publications in professional journals in the United States, Canada and Europe.

 David J. Mercurio became a funeral director because of a real desire to help people at the most difficult time in their lives.
 He takes pride in his work in helping families get through a horrible experience and allowing them to look back on the funeral and find comfort in the positive, valued, and cherished memory of their loved one.
 David earned a B.B.A. in Marketing from Western Michigan University in 1991, and graduated from the Wayne State University School of Mortuary Science in 2004; he began working at Wujek-Calcaterra immediately after.
 The most rewarding part of his work is when a family that he has served offers a simple “thank you” either verbally or by sending a card.